 After pressing Enter, the python application software is created.
 This application software is creation takes time depending on the speed of our system.

 #Step 12: At this stage, the installation is almost done, and we need to give the administrator password to finish the process for; that type in the following code and press Enter.

 sudo make altinstall

-Even though python works in various environments, Linux operating system always has an edge over other operating systems It is stable compared to windows especially when we are using large bits of data and even in the deployment process, the environments are mostly Linux.
+Even though python works in various environments, Linux operating system always has the edge over other operating systems.
+It is stable compared to windows, especially when we are using large bits of data, and even in the deployment process, the environments are mostly Linux.
 So, it is always better to practice python programming in the Linux environment.

 This is a guide to Install Python on Linux.
-Here we discuss the introduction to Linux system, Python in Linux in detail and, Installing Python on Linux.
+Here we discuss the introduction to the Linux system, Python in Linux in detail and, Installing Python on Linux.
 You can also go through our other related articles to learn more-